Statue of Nelson Mandela, Parliament Square

-Nelson Mandela is a bronze sculpture in Parliament Square, London, of former President of South Africa and anti-apartheid activist Nelson Mandela.
-Originally proposed to Mandela by Donald Woods in 2001, a fund was set up and led by Woods's wife and Lord Richard Attenborough after the death of Woods.
-The then Mayor of London Ken Livingstone obtained permission from Westminster City Council to locate the statue on the north terrace of Trafalgar Square, but after an appeal it was located in Parliament Square instead where it was unveiled on 29 August 2007.
+Nelson Mandela is a bronze sculpture by Ian Walters in Parliament Square, London, of former President of South Africa and anti-apartheid activist Nelson Mandela.
+Originally proposed to Mandela by Donald Woods in 2001, a fund was set up and led by Woods's wife and Richard Attenborough after the death of Woods.
+The then Mayor of London Ken Livingstone sought permission from Westminster City Council to locate the statue on the north terrace of Trafalgar Square, but this was rejected and it was located in Parliament Square instead where it was unveiled on 29 August 2007.

 Description

 The statue is 9 ft high, and made in bronze.
 The plinth the statue stands on is shorter than the other statues located in Parliament Square.
-It was created by English sculptor Ian Walters, at a cost of £400,000.
-Walters had previously created the bust of Mandela located on the South Bank in London.
+It was created by English sculptor Ian Walters, at a cost of £400,000, although he died before its unveiling.
+Mandela had sat with Walters in 2001 as a model for the statue.
 Fellow sculptor Glyn Williams criticised the statue at a public inquiry during the planning process, saying that it is "an adequate portrait but nothing more".